AliRampur/Phase-2-Group-Project/README.md

     - Weighted living square footage - multiply sqft_living by the ordinal grade value
     - Build qualitative factors by grade - mutiply various build factors (nuisance, basement, patio, sewer, condition, etc) by grade

-Multi Regression - # 3: We then ran an updated multiple regression model after taking out the insignificant variables, or x-variables that had a p-value greater than .05.
+_Multi Regression - # 3_: We then ran updated multiple regression models after taking out the insignificant variables, or x-variables that had a p-value greater than .05.
+We tried upwards of 20+ models and felt this was the best model for the purpose outlined by King County Development.

+Here is a summary of this model:

+the Mean price for Train is: 1176109.7997471415 the Mean price for Test is: 1155499.8809563066

+the standard deviation in price for Train is: 820914.3331297395 the standard deviation in price for Test is: 754691.7243848713

+the adjusted R-squared value for Train is: 0.6428252494676545 the adjusted R-squared value for Test is: 0.6924221387134799

+the F-statistic p-value for Train is: 0.0 the F-statistic p-value for Test is: 0.0

+The R-squared indicates that the model explains 64 to 69% of the variance in the data.

+For this specific MAE evaluation, the MEA scores mean that our model is off by about $270k dollars on a given prediction on the price.

+The RMSE values of 49k and 41k indicate our model is off by $410-490k on a given prediction on price.

+Regarding the MAE, an MAE of 270,000 is 20 percent of the average home value of 1.1 Million.

+Regarding the RMSE, an RMSE of 490,000 is 40 percent of the average home value of 1.1 Million.

-Multi Regression # 4: Since certain assumptions were not met and we were hoping to further increase the r-squared value while decreasing the error rate, we attempted to apply a log function to the x and y variables.
+_Multi Regression # 4_: Since certain assumptions were not met and we were hoping to further increase the r-squared value while decreasing the error rate, we attempted to apply a log function to the x and y variables.